TauferLab/GEOtiled/somospie_lib/README.md

-# SOMOSPIE Library!!!
+# GEOtiled Library!!!

-Package with all of the required functions and classes for SOMOSPIE and its associated workflows.
+Package with all of the required functions and classes for GEOtiled.